nategood/commando/README.md

 Things to note:

  - Commando implements ArrayAccess so it acts much like an array when you want to retrieve values for it
- - For "annonymous" (i.e. not a named flag) arguments, we access them based on their numeric index
+ - For "anonymous" (i.e. not a named flag) arguments, we access them based on their numeric index
  - We can access option values in an array via a flags name OR it's alias
  - We can use closures to perform validation and map operations right as part of our option definition